gabriben/databricks-learnings/README.md

 ### import a .py file as a module

 1. right click in the workspace and click import (creating a .py file from scratch is not possible)
-2. write `%run /Users/firstName.lastName@company.com/path/to/external.py` in a notebook block.
+2. write `%run /Users/firstName.lastName@company.com/path/to/external.py` or `%run ./relative/path/to/external.py`in a notebook block.

 ### install a package on a live notebook cluster from the pypi repository